 In 2009, three years after the establishment of Laughing Dragon Kung Fu, Sifu Chris discovered the Jow Ga Shaolin Institute of Herndon, Virginia.
 He was immediately struck by the high level of skill demonstrated by both students and instructors, but was even more impressed by the balance they achieved between pride in their Kung Fu heritage and personal humility.
 Sifu Chris was both humbled and proud himself to be accepted as a student of Sifu Reza Momenan in 2009, and has felt honored ever since to receive training in the arts of Jow Ga Kuen, Shaolin Mizong Quan, Qingping Jian and Yang style Tai Chi.
 In April of 2013, Laughing Dragon Kung Fu became formally affiliated with the Jow Ga Shaolin Institute, opening a new chapter in Sifu Chris Goodbar’s life.
 He is extremely happy to be able to preserve and promote these traditional Chinese martial arts styles here in Charlottesville.

 Our 6000+ square foot facility features two large training halls, a spacious family-friendly lobby with play area, a pro-shop, a quiet study room for homework as well as dressing rooms with showers and lockers.
 We’re conveniently located just off 29, midway between downtown Charlottesville and the Forest Lakes and Hollymead area, with ample off-street parking.

 Our training halls are ideally suited for the needs of Chinese kung fu practitioners, with high ceilings to allow for long weapons work and a large variety training equipment, including heavy bags, jade padlocks, battle ropes, the wooden dummy and much more!
-Picture In addition, our facility is available for sublet during most morning and weekend hours.
+In addition, our facility is available for sublet during some morning and weekend hours.